mastodon/documentation/content/en/admin/optional/object-storage.md

 {{< hint style="info" >}}
 Regardless of the ACL configuration, your S3 bucket must be set up to ensure that all objects are publicly readable but not writable or listable.
-At the same time, Mastodon itself should have write access to the bucket.
+Mastodon itself should also have write access to the bucket.
 This configuration is generally consistent across all S3 providers.
 {{</ hint >}}